michieltjampens/dcafs/docs/Basics.md

 * `stream` tcp/udp/serial connection that can receive/transmit data
 * `source` any possible source of (processed) data
 * `command` a readable instruction that can affect any part of the program
-* `path` a series of steps that the data passes through to get processed
+* `path` a series of forwards that pass the data through to get processed

 #### About dataflow